 The Fastest Way to Unlock Badges in NBA 2K22

-Unlock badges for your player might be a difficult grind.
-It is designed for you to spend hundreds of hours to completely push your player to the max.
+One of the most commonly asked questions in the community is how to get badges fast in 2K22.
+There’s no secret that unlocking badges for your player is a grind.
+At the end of the day, the game is designed for you to spend hundreds of hours to completely push your player to the max.

 You also do not have the option to spend money on VCs to help you unlock these badges.
 However, there are a few tricks you can do to help you progress faster.

-This guide will show you the fastest way to unlock badges in NBA 2K22 including tips for each badge category to help you choose which one to progress faster.
+This guide will show you the fastest way to get badges in 2K22 including tips for each badge category to help you choose which one to progress faster.

 What Are Badges?